Meeting and surpassing all audience expectations every day.

 Look, can you believe this?

-You believe what they're saying about this slime ball Nixon?
+You believe what they're saying about this slime ball, Nixon?

-When you and from that moment on, after the Nixon, that's when Jimmy Carter put down the hammer, stopped focusing.
+And from that moment on, after the Nixon, that's when Jimmy Carter put down the hammer, stopped focusing.

-I mean, he still went to Habitat for Humanity, but it didn't become the That's when he started ripping his country.
+He still went to Habitat for Humanity, but it didn't become the.

-That's when he started campaigning for the Nobel Prize, that's when he started joining the Democrats, and that's when his legacy and his image began to rise.
+And that's when his legacy and his image began to rise.

-And then he was given the primo seat at the Democrat National Convention in Boston when John Kerry and his Swiftboat buddies retook Boston Harbor on the night that Kerry was to go there accept the Democrat coronation.
+And then he was given the primo seat at the Democrat National Convention in Boston when John Kerry and his swift boat buddies retook Boston Harbor on the night that Kerry was to go there, accept the Democrat coronation.

 And who did he invite to sit with him in the box up there?